kubedb/docs/docs/guides/memcached/monitoring/using-builtin-prometheus.md

 If you already have a Prometheus server running, you have to add above scrapping job in the `ConfigMap` used to configure the Prometheus server.
 Then, you have to restart it for the updated configuration to take effect.

->If you don't use a persistent volume for Prometheus storage, you will lose your previously scrapped data on restart.
+>If you don't use a persistent volume for Prometheus storage, you will lose your previously scraped data on restart.

 ### Deploy New Prometheus Server